NHockensmith03/Kentucky-River-Lock-Dam4/README.md

       <div class="left-column">
         <h3>History</h3>
         <p>
-          The original lock and Dam #4 on the Kentucky River was built between the years 1836 to 1842 and was then rebult in 1882 by the Corp of Engineers.
-The Lock & Dam have since been repaired several time and are still currently operational to leasure boat traffic, though the locks were used until 2002 as a form of transportation of goods by barge.
+          The kentucky river has been used for travel and trade of goods even before kentucky became the fifthent state.
+There is documentation of a trip from Frankfort, KY to New Orleans, LA in 1787.
+This trip being apart of the kentucky-Mississippi River Trade Route.
+This Trade route allowed trade between New Orleans, Louisvile, Cincinnati, and Central Kentucky.
+The trade route was hard to travel when the water was low so Dams 1 through 5 on the Kentucky river were constructed from 1836 to 1842.
+Including the original lock and Dam #4 which was then rebult in 1882 by the Corp of Engineers.
+The Lock & Dam have since been repaired several time and are still currently operational to leasure boat traffic, though the locks were used until 2002 as a form of transportation of goods by barge at this point locks 1 through 4 were leased from the United States Army Corps to the Kentucky River Authority that was established in 1986 to manage locks 5 through 14 on the kentucky river until they were decommissioned in 1990.
         </p>
         <p>
           The goal of this project is to take a look at a piece of infustructure that played a role in the growth of kentucky.
 The lock system throughout the kentucky river played a viable role in transportation of good in and out of the state.